Universal Freezing Transitions of Dipole-Conserving Chains: Distribution of blockages and active bubbles

-Since typical states in the strongly fragmented phase contain a finite density of uniformly distributed type-1 blockages, dynamical evolution in these states must be confined to dynamically-disconnected local regions that are $L$-independent in size.
-Following the terminology of Ref.~\cite{Morningstar_HSF}, we refer to these regions as ``active bubbles''.
-More specifically, we define an active bubble to be a set of neighbouring sites containing at least 2 particles and such that: \begin{itemize} \item Nowhere in the active bubble is there a sequence of $k-1$ or more frozen sites. \item The leftmost and rightmost sites of the active bubble are not frozen sites. \item The first $k-1$ sites to the left and right of the active bubble are frozen sites and therefore constitute a blockage. \end{itemize} Since the active bubbles are dynamically disconnected from each other, we may independently map out the local Krylov sectors associated with each active bubble, where a local Krylov sector consists of all particle configurations available to an active bubble under dynamical evolution.
+Since typical states in the strongly fragmented phase contain a finite density of fairly uniformly distributed type-1 blockages, dynamical evolution for these states must be confined to dynamically disconnected local regions that are $L$-independent in size.
+Adapting a concept from Ref.~\cite{Morningstar_HSF}, we refer to these regions as ``active bubbles''.
+More specifically, we define an active bubble to be a set of consecutive sites containing at least 2 particles and such that: \begin{itemize} \item Nowhere in the active bubble is there a sequence of $k-1$ or more frozen sites. \item The leftmost and rightmost sites of the active bubble are not frozen sites. \item The first $k-1$ sites to the left and right of the active bubble are frozen sites and therefore constitute a frozen blockage. \end{itemize} Since the active bubbles are dynamically disconnected from each other, we may independently map out the local Krylov sectors associated with each one of them, where a local Krylov sector consists of all particle configurations available to an active bubble under dynamical evolution.
 A simple example in a $d=2$, $k=5$ system is an active bubble consisting of $x=2$ particles spread out over $\ell=4$ sites, which would have two states in its local Krylov sector: